 - Can you help us with the problem we are having with our Pastor?
 No, please contact the Office of Vocation [by email or phone: (800) 728 7228, x5753], the Ministry Committees/Commission (formerly Committee on Ministry), your presbytery executive, or the Stated Clerk's Office.

 - How can we get the mistakes corrected in data you list for our congregation on the Ten-Year Trend Report?
 Have the stated clerk of your presbytery send us the correct data.

 - Our church is located in the wrong place on the Research Services' Demographics site.
 How can we get that corrected?
-Contact Ida Smith-Williams.
+Contact Ida Smith.
 If there are other mistakes please contact Jack Marcum.

 - Can you help us resolve the conflict in our congregation?
-No, please contact Dosie Powell [by email or phone: (800) 728 7228, x5503] for suggestions.
+No, please email SanDawna Ashley or phone her: (800) 728 7228, x5730 for suggestions.
 You may also want to contact your presbytery Committee on Ministry for help.

 - Can you provide us salary information for clergy?
 No, but the Office of Vocation provides presbytery compensation minimums and the Board of Pensions provides annual salary information (look for "Salaries" under the "Forms and Publications" link).
 If you want additional information on salaries, contact the Board of Pensions (800) 773-7752.

 - How can I repay Research Services for all the help they have provided?
 We are in the process of developing a Research endowment fund.
 For the time being you may send a check to Research Services PC(USA), 100 Witherspoon Street, Louisville, KY 40202; please specify Research Services Endowment on your check.